alvarodev-lc/tfm-kubeedge/Readme.md

 IMPORTANT!!
 Edit runner on gitlab so that it runs jobs without tags if you use no tags on your CI yaml file

-Create personal access token as explainer [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and use it as a secret on CI/CD to be able to push to another repo (For the CI yaml file).
+Create personal access token as explained [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and use it as a secret on CI/CD to be able to push to another repo (For the CI yaml file).